-They include particulars like Bank debts, Mortgage debts, accounts payable (money owed to suppliers, debtors, and others).
-For businesses, employees’ salaries and retirement funds also come under liabilities.
+They include particulars like Bank debts, Mortgage debts, and accounts payable (money owed to suppliers, debtors, and others).
+For businesses, employees salaries and retirement funds also come under liabilities.

-Liabilities and Assets differ in many ways.
+Assets and Liabilities differ in many ways.
 One can understand the differences starting on a simpler note by contemplating the fact that assets provide economic benefits in the future, while liabilities present an obligation to be fulfilled.

 One must also consider the fact that several assets present the possibility of depreciating value in the future.
 On the other hand, liabilities do not possess chances of depreciation.
-If explained in Layman’s terms, assets generate cash flows for companies, while a liability causes outflow of finances.
+If explained in Laymans terms, assets generate cash flows for companies, while a liability causes an outflow of finances.

 Comparison based on the nature of balance suggests that every asset is bound to possess a debit balance, while liabilities provide a credit balance.

-One can paint a pretty accurate picture about a company by carefully analyzing its Assets and Liabilities.
+One can paint a pretty accurate picture of a company by carefully analyzing its Assets and Liabilities.
 One of the many ways used to assess businesses includes the calculation of the Debt-to-Asset ratio.

 One can calculate this ratio by analyzing the balance sheet of a company.
 It provides information regarding the percentage of assets bought with borrowed money.